moopet/talker-archive-svelte/README.md

 ## Data source

 The data which drives everything lives in src/lib/data/talkers.json, and there are also some original vintage text captures under static/textcaps/.

+## "Real-time" connection status

+This is driven from a remote service, because Vercel hobby instances aren't good enough.
+So I made a simple cron task that could generate a JSON file instead.

+On a spare machine with no restrictions (a raspberry pi is fine) set up a cron job for `bun run cron` however often you like.
+Serve the JSON with, e.g. `node http-server static -p1234 --cors` and put the full URL into the STATUS_JSON_URL environment variable.

+Without this, nothing bad will happen, but the connection stats won't appear.